NFL Team Grades for Week 3

 Result: Won 38-27

 Patrick Mahomes is the truth.
-I'll be the first to admit that I thought his development as an NFL signal-caller would take some time and that the Kansas City Chiefs would take a step back with him at the helm instead of Alex Smith this season.
+I'll be the first to admit I thought his development as an NFL signal-caller would take some time and that the Kansas City Chiefs would take a step back with him at the helm instead of Alex Smith.

 I was way wrong.